The Policy Support Instrument (PSI)

-The Policy Support Instrument (PSI) supports low-income countries that do not want—or need—Fund financial assistance but seek to consolidate their economic performance with IMF monitoring and support.
+The Policy Support Instrument (PSI) offers low-income countries that do not want—or need—Fund financial assistance a flexible tool that enables them to secure Fund advice and support without a borrowing arrangement.
 This non-financial instrument is a valuable complement to the IMF’s lending facilities under the Poverty Reduction and Growth Trust.
-The PSI helps countries design effective economic programs that, once approved by the IMF's Executive Board, deliver clear signals to donors, multilateral development banks, and markets of the Fund's endorsement of the strength of a member's policies.
+The PSI helps countries design effective economic programs that deliver clear signals to donors, multilateral development banks, and markets of the Fund's endorsement of the strength of a member's policies.

 Purpose.
-The PSI is designed to promote a close policy dialogue between the IMF and a member country.
-It provides more frequent Fund assessments of a member's economic and financial policies than is available through the regular annual checkup of a country’s economic health, known as surveillance.
-This support from the IMF also delivers clear signals to donors, creditors, and the general public on the strength of a country’s policies.
+The PSI is designed to promote a close policy dialogue between the IMF and a member country, normally through semiannual Fund assessments of the member's economic and financial policies.
+This support from the IMF also delivers clear signals to donors, creditors, and the general public about the strength of the country’s economic policies.

 Duration and repeated use.
-A PSI will be approved for one to three years, and may be extended up to a maximum period of four years.
-After the expiration or cancellation of a PSI, a successor PSI may be requested as long as the qualification criteria continue to be met.
-There is no limit on the number of successor PSIs.
+A PSI may be approved for an initial duration of one to four years, and later extended up to a maximum period of five years.
+Successive PSIs may be requested as long as the country continues to qualify.

-Relation with financial instruments.
+Use with financial instruments.
 The PSI cannot be used concurrently with the Extended Credit Facility (ECF).
-In contrast, if short-term financing needs arise, the PSI can be used flexibly in conjunction with the Rapid Credit Facility (RCF) or Standby Credit Facility (SCF).
-While there is no automatic link between a PSI and access to the RCF or SCF, a successfully-implemented PSI, would reduce the time normally required to design an SCF-supported program.
-PSI users can also request concurrent precautionary support under the SCF, which may be useful in periods of increased uncertainty or risk.
+In contrast, the PSI can be used in conjunction with the Rapid Credit Facility (RCF) or Standby Credit Facility (SCF), if short-term financing needs arise, or with a precautionary SCF in periods of increased uncertainty or risk.

 Program reviews by the IMF’s Executive Board play a critical role in assessing performance under the program and allowing the program to adapt to economic developments.
-The timing of the reviews follows a fixed schedule (normally semiannually) so as to ensure the strength and consistency of the Fund’s signal and to provide donors timely information to help them make independent judgments about their financing.
+Reviews are normally semiannual.